ll8464/shareboard/README.md

 - **_.htaccess_**: a config file used in Apache databases.
 In this case, it is for getting \_GET requests from the URL.

 * **_config.php_**: contains constants such as Database name, password, etc as well as ROOT_URL definitions
 * **_index.php_**: This file ensures all of the controllers, config, models, and classes are instantiated.
-Also ensures all the pages are in session which is need to for login.
+Also ensures all the pages are in session which is needed to for login.

 # Classes Folder